7 Best Video Hosting Sites of 2022 (Plus Free Options, Ranked)

 - Vimeo Premium – For $75 a month, you can host up to 7 TB of videos.
 Suitable for 10+ users.
 With this plan, you can add calls to action to your videos and while live streaming, as well.

 The world’s second most popular website, YouTube, is an awesome video platform.
-It helped launch the careers of pop stars and influencers.
+It helped launch the careers of pop stars and influencers and gets people to watch hours of video at a time.
 But what’s good for Billie Eilish and Bieber isn’t necessarily good for you and your business.

 You can embed YouTube videos on your website, and it won’t cost you a thing.
 But, sometimes, free comes with a price.